How To Date A Dinosaur Fossil

 Which Radioisotope to Choose?

-There are a whole array of isotopes that can be tracked in the dating of a specimen.
+When dating a specimen, there are many different isotopes that can be tracked.
 You’ve probably heard of carbon dating, developed by Willard Libby who went on to win the Nobel Prize in Chemistry for it in 1960.
-It is based on radiocarbon (14C) which is created high up in the atmosphere and then incorporated into all carbon based life forms – you probably have some inside you right now – though the ratio of 14C to the stable 12C is about 1 in 1000000000000 (1012)!
-14C undergoes beta decay to form the stable isotope 14N, with a known half life of about 5730 years1.
+It is based on radiocarbon (14C) which is created high up in the atmosphere and then incorporated into all carbon-based life forms – you probably have some inside you right now – but the ratio of 14C to the stable 12C is about 1 in 1000000000000 (1012)!
+14C undergoes beta decay to form the stable isotope 14N, with a known half-life of about 5730 years1.

-Now this technique is pretty cool if you want to calculate the age of a tree, for example, or even an Ancient Egyptian king a few thousand years young.
-But in the case of millions-of-years-old dinosaur bones, any 14C present would have long since decayed, making radiocarbon dating only good for about 75 000 year old samples, tops2.
-Accurate dating of samples require that the parent radioactive isotope has a long enough half-life such that it will still be quantifiable today.
+Now, this technique is pretty cool if you want to calculate the age of a tree, for example, or even an Ancient Egyptian king a few thousand years young.
+But in the case of millions-of-years-old dinosaur bones, any 14C present would have long since decayed, making radiocarbon dating only good for about 75 000-year-old samples, tops2.
+Accurate dating of samples requires that the parent radioactive isotope has a long enough half-life such that it will still be quantifiable today.
 So, what are our options?

 Uranium-Lead (U-Pb) dating is the go-to method for dinosaur age samples, being able to accurately date rocks (yes, rocks, we’ll come to that later) between 1 million and 4.5 billion years old3.
-Two decay chains are measured in this type of radiometric dating, 238U → 206Pb and 235U → 207Pb, via a cascade of alpha and beta decays with half lives of around 4.5 billion years and 700 million years, respectively4.
+Two decay chains are measured in this type of radiometric dating, 238U → 206Pb and 235U → 207Pb, via a cascade of alpha and beta decay with half-lives of around 4.5 billion years and 700 million years, respectively4.

 Since there is insufficient uranium present in dinosaur bones to date directly, scientists go for igneous rock (rock formed from magma) – usually in the form of a mineral called zircon (ZrSiO4).
 Zircon is ideal because: